-Item Uncertainties ncertainties Effect if Actual Results differ from Approximate monetary amount £m) retirement ages, mortality rates and expected returns on Fund's assets.
-A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied follows: 0.5% decrease in the real discount rate could result in an increase of 9% 0.5% increase in salary increase rate could result in an increase of 1% 0.5% increase in the pension increase rate could result in an 138 12 153 Level 3 Investments (Note 16a) Level 3 investments can be determined by Fund Managers in accordance with guidelines and principles set out in the International Private Equity and Venture Capital Valuation Guidelines 2012.
-These investments are not publicly listed and as such there is a degree of estimation involved in the valuation. increase of 10% Level 3 investments total £150m, which represents 17% of the total Fund value of £874m.
+Item Uncertainties Effect if Actual Results differ from Assumptions Approximate monetary amount £m) Actuarial present value of promised retirement benefits (Note 20) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on The effects on the present value of promised retirement benefits of changes in actuarial assumptions can be significant.
+Changes in assumptions could have the approximate following impacts on the Fund's employer liability as follows: • 0.5% decrease in the real Fund's assets.
+A firm of consulting actuaries is engaged to provide the Fund 0.5% decrease in the real discount rate could result in an increase of 9% 138 with expert advice about the assumptions to be applied 0.5% increase in salary increase rate could result in an increase of 1% 12 0.5% increase in the pension increase rate could result in an increase of 10% 153 Level 3 Investments (Note 16a) Level 3 investments can be determined by Fund Managers in accordance with guidelines and principles set out in the International Private Equity and Venture Capital Valuation Guidelines 2012.
+These investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
+Level 3 investments total £150m, which represents 17% of the total Fund value of £874m.
 Sensitivity Analysis shows that the £150m valuation could decrease or increase within the range of £141m and £159m